euroargodev/argoonlineschool/Lessons/L02_TheArgoData/Chapter23_QualityControl.md

 ## Quality control

-### Exhaustibe quality controls are needed
+### Exhaustive quality controls are needed

 There are numerous reasons why data can be reported abnormally during the Argo profiler's operating cycles.
 It may be due to problems related to the CTD sensors, either external interference to the sensor, for instance, due to biodeposition, or intrinsic problems of the sensor itself.
 In both cases, incorrect data with spikes, biases, sensor drifts, etc., can be reported as bad data or possible bad data.
-Therefore Argo needs exhaustibe quality controls.
+Therefore Argo needs exhaustive quality controls.

 &nbsp;&nbsp;<center>
 <iframe width="800" height="450" src="https://www.youtube.com/embed/pvJN-6OXtDw?si=0Br4TKIy4JNEkI-R&amp;start=1" title="The Argo Online School 231 - The Argo data.
-Quality control: Exhaustibe quality controls" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+Quality control: Exhaustive quality controls" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </center>

 _The Argo Online School 231 - The Argo data.
-Quality control: Exhaustibe quality controls_ &nbsp;&nbsp;
+Quality control: Exhaustive quality controls_ &nbsp;&nbsp;